World Plants Logo

 Landscape

-The Catha edulis is an attractive tree that can be planted in groups or in mixed beds where it gives height all year round and beauty in the autumn months.
+The Catha edulis is an attractive tree that can be planted in groups or in mixed beds, where it gives height all year round and beauty in the autumn months.
 The wood/bark is also used for a variety of reasons.
 The bark exhibits strong fine-grained attributes, therefore it makes good use for firewood and furniture.
-The bark is also used as an insect repellent and the stem for fence poles.
+The bark is also used as an insect repellent and the stem is used for fence poles.

 Cultivation

-The cultivation of the khat plant is quite simple, it can be grown from either seeds or plant cuttings, whatever is easier to obtain.
+The cultivation of the Khat plant is quite simple.
+It can be grown from either seeds or plant cuttings, whatever is easier to obtain.
 They like full sun, but will also tolerate partial sun and even shade.
 They like loamy, free-draining soil, and minimal watering, making these dry conditions.
 PH levels are meant to be neutral with flowering periods in the summer months.

 Shape

 This plant can start as a shrub, over time forming into a slender shape, an upright crown and drooping branches.
-Growth on this plant is considered to be fast, it takes seven to eight years for the khat plant to reach its full height.
+Growth on this plant is considered to be fast, it takes seven to eight years for the Khat plant to reach its full height.

 Growth